Arm opening oven. Gas vs electric oven

 Here are some of the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
 These are products from referral partners†.
 These costs are based on the SA Power network in Adelaide but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

-Similar to an electric oven, the amount of energy that a gas oven will churn through is based on several factors.
-The cost of using a gas oven then will vary significantly depending on:
+Similar to an electric oven, the cost of using a gas oven will vary significantly based on:

-- How much your supplier charges for gas
+• How much your supplier charges for gas.

-- How often you use your oven, and for how long
+• How often you use your oven and for how long.

 Average cost of using a gas oven per hour